High School Articulation

 How does it work?

-The High School instructor must evaluate the student wishing to receive articulated high school credit.
-The High School instructor will use the Student Achievement Recording Process (SARP) to evaluate the student.
-The student must successfully complete each outcome listed on the SARP.
-The instructor will then complete an articulation application and send it in to GRCC's enrollment center on behalf of the student.
+The High School instructor must evaluate the student wishing to receive articulated high school credit using the Student Achievement Recording Process (SARP).
+If the student completes the course with a grade of B or higher, the instructor will then complete an articulation application and send it in to GRCC's enrollment center on behalf of the student.
 The SARP forms are kept on file at the secondary school.
-Once a student has applied and been accepted at Grand Rapids Community College, and they have met all the criteria for the articulation, the credits are placed on the student’s transcripts as articulated high school credit.
+Once a student has applied and been accepted at Grand Rapids Community College, and they have met all the criteria for high school articulation, the credits are placed on the student’s transcripts as articulated high school credit.
 There is no charge for these credits.
-Application for credits must be made within two years of graduation.
+The student must apply and be accepted to GRCC within two (2) years of high school graduation and submit their application for articulated credit within two (2) years of high school graduation to be eligible for articulated high school credit.

 Will the Credits Transfer to Another College?